What Happens When an Angry Lawyer in Seattle Representing DocuSign Wants Their Domain Name Back

 I open it.

-It’s some jumped up dickhead in Seattle working for some tinpot company in America called DocuSign.
-He’s claiming copyright infringement and we have their property, i.e., the docusign.co.uk domain name.
+It’s some big fancy lawyer in Seattle working for some tinpot company in America called DocuSign.
+She’s claiming copyright infringement and we have their property, i.e., the docusign.co.uk domain name.

-Before replying telling him to go deepthroat a cactus, I quickly go to docusign.com to have a quick look and see what this asshat is banging on about.
+Before replying, telling her to go choke on a cactus, I quickly go to docusign.com to have a quick look and see what she's banging on about.

 Oh fuck.

 They’re proper.
 Not tinpot.
 Big.
-He might have a point.
+Proper big.
+She might have a point.
 Lol.

 However… Despite them being massive, I managed to go to the open domain market and buy their company name in their second biggest market for £6.09, including VAT.